fieldtrip/website/tutorial/eventrelatedaveraging.md

 ## Calculate the planar gradient

-With **[ft_megplanar](/reference/ft_megplanar)** we calculate the planar gradient of the averaged data. **[Ft_megplanar](/reference/ft_megplanar)** is used to compute the amplitude of the planar gradient by combining the horizontal and vertical components of the planar gradient;
+With **[ft_megplanar](/reference/ft_megplanar)** we calculate the planar gradient of the averaged data. **[Ft_megplanar](/reference/ft_megplanar)** is used to compute the gradient of the magnetic field that is tangential to the head surface.
+This leads to a 2-dimensional signal at each of the sensor locations, which are denoted as 'horizontal' and 'vertical' components of the planar gradient.
+This terminology is based on the analogy with a 2-dimensional Cartesian coordinate system, with a horizontal and vertical axis: the gradient axes are not 'horizontal' and 'vertical' w.r.t. the surroundings.

-The planar gradient at a given sensor location can be approximated by comparing the field at that sensor with its neighbors (i.e. finite difference estimate of the derivative).
-The planar gradient at one location is computed in both the horizontal and the vertical direction with the FieldTrip function **[ft_megplanar](/reference/ft_megplanar)**.
-These two orthogonal gradients on a single sensor location can be combined using Pythagoras rule with the FieldTrip function **[ft_combineplanar](/reference/ft_combineplanar)**.
+The planar gradient at a given sensor location can be approximated by comparing the field at that sensor with its neighbors (i.e. by means of a finite difference estimate of the derivative).
+To compute the magnitude of the gradient, the two orthogonal gradients on a single sensor location can be combined using Pythagoras rule with the FieldTrip function **[ft_combineplanar](/reference/ft_combineplanar)**.

-Calculate the planar gradient of the averaged data
+Calculate the planar gradient of the averaged data:

     cfg                 = [];
     cfg.feedback        = 'yes';